-With your client's consent inform custody officers of any concerns you or anyone else may have about the child's mental or physical health.
+With your client's consent, inform custody officers of any concerns you or anyone else may have about the child's mental or physical health.
 In particular, if the child is at risk of self-harm or suicide, make sure that staff note this on the custody file.
-This is particularly important if the child is refused bail and transferred to youth custody.
+This is particularly important if the child is refused bail at the end of a hearing and transferred into youth custody.